goldtreefrog/phonetic-spelling-api-capstone/README.md

 # Write to Speak - Thinkful API Capstone Project

-A responsive website that pulls data from two APIs, Datamuse (https://www.datamuse.com/api/) and Responsive Voice (https://responsivevoice.org/api/) to encourage beginning spellers to write by helping with spelling and reading their writing back to them.
+A responsive website that pulls data from two APIs, LanguageTool (https://languagetool.org/api) and Responsive Voice (https://responsivevoice.org/api/) to encourage beginning spellers to write by helping with spelling and reading their writing back to them.
 Designed so that even one-fingered typists can use it.

 ## User Cases